RISCV-MYTH-WORKSHOP/riscv_myth_workshop_aug21-Charaan27/README.md

 </br>

-# Day - 5: Complete Pipelined RISC-V Core:
+# Day - 5: Complete Pipelined RISC-V Core
 On this day, we attempt to pipeline our RISC-V deisgn which we obtain on day 4.
 Additionally, we also add a Data Memory Element which supports all the base integer instruction sets, which corresponds to the Load-Store Architecture.
 We also added necessary logic to prevent branching hazards which arise due to pipelining.
 Later, we go for the testing part, by adding load-store assembly modules.
 Finally, we include the Jump instructions(JAL and JALR), and thus we arrive at a fully-functional, pipelined, RISC-V core.
 Finally,we developed the pipelined model for the core developed on Day 4.